Nagacan/AHT21/README.md

 sudo nano /var/www/html/index.html
 sudo nano /var/www/html/history.html

-Do the same for the system file sudo nano /etc/systemd/system/backend2.service
+Do the same for the system file (This is important though, you may need to change the directory and address accordingly) sudo nano /etc/systemd/system/backend.service